Sanjay Ayre

-Sanjay Claude Ayre (born 19 June 1980 in Kingston, Jamaica) is a retired world-class Jamaican sprinter who specialized in the 400 meters.
+Sanjay Claude Ayre (born 19 June 1980 in Kingston, Jamaica) is a retired Jamaican sprinter who specialized in the 400 meters.
 Ayre won a silver medal at the 2000 Summer Olympic Games.
 Ayre is a 2004 IAAF World Indoor Championship Gold medalist and a three-time World Outdoor Championship medalist.

 During an international athletic career that spanned 15 years, Ayre has won eleven gold, three silver, and four bronze medals at both the junior and senior levels.
 Ayre graduated from Auburn University after receiving a full athletic scholarship.
 Ayre would compete internationally throughout his high school and collegiate career, successfully balancing competing priorities.
 He went on to earn a Bachelor of Arts Degree in Criminology from Auburn University, and in 2003 signed a lucrative shoe contract with sports apparel company Puma.